Nilzfar/HybridCo/README.md

 # HybridCo
 Real-time virtual interaction between clients using AR and VR headsets at a same time for remote and shared locations.
+## Requirments

-- Unity 2020.3
+- Unity 2020.3 or higher
-- MRTK 2 and Oculus integration
-- Tested for HoloLens 2 and Meta Quest HMDs
+- MRTK 2 and Oculus integration (HoloLens 2 and Meta Quest HMDs)
+## Features
-- Azure Spatial Anchor
+- (Azure) Spatial Anchor for shred location
+- Unity AI Navigation for path fidning
+- Networking and Synchronization (PUN2)